 I would suggest that as you are in the process of creating this work or at the same time /simultaneously as you are ready to release the work also file for copyright registration.

-The thing with dance and copyright is that there are some specific rules around it.
+The important thing to know with dance and copyright is that there are some specific rules around obtaining copyright registration for a dance.
 In order to register a dance it must be an original work, It needs to be something that you can either annotate (Laban’s notation) or describe with significant detail.
 That is to say, both the composition and arrangement are original and you can describe it.
 There are specific ways to accomplish this and if you are a professional dancer or choreographer then you know about those annotations but just for short you have to be able to describe it in detail and then the composition and arrangement should be original.
 Ultimately it is the last part that is a little tricky.
 It (the dance to be registered) can’t be a line dance or something that is meant for people to copy and do over and over again.
-Examples of these are The Waltz or The Electric Slide.
-It needs to be something that is intended to be performed by professionals in front of an audience.
-Those are the regulations around copyrighting (registering a copyright) dance, If you are looking for more information on that obviously you can reach out to my firm.
+Examples of dances that are not protectable with copyright registration are The Waltz or The Electric Slide.
+The dance needs to be something that is intended to be performed by professionals in front of an audience.
+Those are the regulations around copyrighting (registering a copyright) dance, If you are looking for a copyright attorney and more legal advice on that obviously you can reach out to my firm.
 We would be happy to help you.
 Also, if you are a researcher and you like to gather information on your own go to copyright.gov and look for circular 52.
 It details everything that I’ve described specifically around copyright and dance.

 That about covers it.
 Again, the question for today was can I trademark a dance?
 The answer is no, but you are able to trademark the name of a dance and you are also most importantly able to copyright the choreographed work that is unique and original to you.
 Believe me, it is worth it because you can command a price for someone to be able to use it (your registered work), you can prevent others from using it.
 There are just so many things that owning that right by registering (because you own it when you create it) that legal ability to tell someone to stop and take them to court and to get money damages if they don’t is significant.
 I urge you to do that.
 Don’t neglect to take all the beautiful work you’ve created and make sure that you’re legally covered in ownership terms.
 That is it.
 Next week I am going to endeavor to explain what an NFT is and how it relates to intellectual property for artists and dancers and musicians (all art forms) and how you can capitalize on it and why you should even care.
 Thank you so much for giving a listen.